C2SP/C2SP/sunlight.md

 This document specifies the public endpoints of a Sunlight log, and is aimed at consumers (both readers and writers) of the log.
-A more comprehensive design document, which explores the motivating tradeoffs and details an implementation architecture, will be public soon and is available upon request.
+A more comprehensive design document, which explores the motivating tradeoffs and details an implementation architecture, is available at https://filippo.io/a-different-CT-log.

 ## Conventions used in this document